HBD-NGC1316/KHG-Aclair/README.md

 @article{yourcitationdetails,
-  title={KHG-Aclair: Knowledge HyperGraph-based Attention with Contrastive Learning}, author={Hyejin Park, Taeyoon Lee, Kyungwon Kim}, journal={Will be submitted to the International Journal}, year={2024},
+  title={KHG-Aclair: Knowledge HyperGraph-based Attention with Contrastive Learning}, author={Hyejin Park, Taeyoon Lee, Kyungwon Kim}, journal={Will be published in the Journal of Computing Science and Engineering(JCSE)}, year={2024},
 }